mickmill54/vault_server_docker/README.md

 # my_vault_server
 ### example vault docker startup

-*Note*: Add the keys and tokens are use examples and are no longer in use.
+*Note*: All the keys and tokens are use examples and are no longer in use.

 #### Reference:
 https://blog.ruanbekker.com/blog/2019/05/06/setup-hashicorp-vault-server-on-docker-and-cli-guide/